LWFlouisa/NeuronSM/README.md

 # NeuronSM
 An example of a neuron state machine.
+Now you can reason with neurons, that each act like its own database.

 ## Implementation
 ~~~ruby